SuiOni/hello-world/README.md

 # hello-world
-My 3nd repository, a small test without git console Its time to party!
+My 4nd repository, a small test without git console Its time to hard!